 Weaponry and gear

-Among their weapon arsenal, there are also assault rifles (Heckler & Koch G36) and various types of shotguns.
+There are also assault rifles (Heckler & Koch G36) and various types of shotguns.
 According to pictures taken during US President Barack Obama’s visit to Stockholm in September 2013, NI also has the new Sako TRG M10 Sniper Weapon System in caliber .338 Lapua Magnum in their inventory.

 Training and selection